 Step 2: Find out the lowest salary you can offer

-To sponsor a new worker under the Skilled Worker route, the lowest gross annual salary you can offer is £38,700, and at least £15.88 per hour.
-You can find this in Appendix Skilled Worker, Option A which can be found on gov.uk.
+To sponsor a new worker under the Skilled Worker route, the lowest gross annual salary you can offer is £41,700 (£17.13 per hour).
+You can find this in Appendix Skilled Worker, Option A (gov.uk)

 Step 3: Find the annual going rate for the role